amitsaha/echorand.me/content/posts/aws-network-acl-docker.md

 Learn more about [sysctl for docker](https://docs.docker.com/engine/reference/commandline/run/#configure-namespaced-kernel-parameters-sysctls-at-runtime).

-#  Set the ephermal port range on Windows
+#  Set the ephemeral port range on Windows

 Use the `netsh` command: